 Where to start?
 Evelyn Kocur knows her Physics, so I'll start there.
 See The first law of thermodynamics (Part 1) and The first law of thermodynamics (Part 2).

 "Living organisms are often mistakenly believed to defy the Second Law because they are able to increase their level of organization.
 To correct this misinterpretation, one must refer simply to the definition of systems and boundaries.
 A living organism is an open system, able to exchange both matter and energy with its environment."

 People on ketogenic diets excrete very few kcals as ketone bodies.
-See STUDIES IN KETONE BODY EXCRETION.
+See STUDIES IN KETONE BODY EXCRETION (PDF).
 There is no significant Metabolic Advantage with low-carbohydrate diets.